savonet/book/streaming.md

 The dotted boxes on this graph represent clocks: all the nodes in a box are operators which belong to the same clock.
-Here, we see that the `playlist` operator has to be in its own clock `clock₂` (because it can be manipulated in a non-linear way by the `crossfade` operator in order to compute transitions) whereas all other operators belong the same clock `clock₁` and will produce their stream at the same rate.
+Here, we see that the `playlist` operator has to be in its own clock `clock₂`, because it can be manipulated in a non-linear way by the `crossfade` operator in order to compute transitions, whereas all other operators belong the same clock `clock₁` and will produce their stream at the same rate.